Instead of starting this article by explaining to you what Sri Lankan food is, let me tell you what Sri Lankan food is definitely not.

 lavariya

 Remember string hoppers I recommended to have for dinner with spicy curries?
 Now, the same string hoppers can be enjoyed sweet, with pani pol stuffed inside.
 “Pani” in Sinhalese means honey, “pol” — coconut.
-Pani pol is prepared by mixing grated coconut with kithul treacle (natural sweet syrup), and cardamom.
+Pani pol is prepared by mixing grated coconut with kithul treacle (natural sweet syrup) and cardamom.
 For lavariya, string hopper is filled with pani pol and rolled up.
-Pani pol can be also stuffed inside thin pancakes.
-I shared a recipe of my cultural mix between Russian pancakes stuffed with Sri Lankan pani pol here.

 chocolate biscuit pudding

 Chocolate biscuit pudding is, probably, the closest to a European dessert you’ll find in Sri Lanka.
 It can be shaped as a cake and cut into pieces, or prepared in a jar, with more gooey consistency, and eaten by spoon.
-Chocolate biscuit pudding is made with Marie biscuits, cocoa powder, and butter, which are basically the same ingredients Russians use to prepare kartoshka.
-The outcome is quite different, but just as delicious.
+Chocolate biscuit pudding is made with Marie biscuits, cocoa powder, and butter.
+Nowadays, you can find new fancy twists on the traditional version, incuding white chocolate CBP, arrack CBP and pineapple CBP.

 Sri lankan milk toffee

-Kiri toffee (milk toffee) and pol toffee (coconut toffee) are prepared for major celebrations in Sri Lanka, including Sinhala and Tamil New Year, or without any reason at all.
+Kiri toffee (milk toffee) and pol toffee (coconut toffee) are prepared for major celebrations in Sri Lanka, including Sinhala and Tamil New Year.
 Milk toffee is a mixture of sugar syrup with condensed milk.
 Sometimes chopped cashew nuts are added to enhance the flavor.
 Pol toffee is a variation of toffee that is made with grated coconut.
-Both can be found in small road side shops and supermarkets, but the best ones are homemade toffees.
+Both can be found in small road side shops and supermarkets, but the best ones are homemade.

 sri Lankan love cake